hashicorp/terraform-provider-aws/docs/migrate-from-sdk-to-framework.md

 It is important to not cause any state diffs that result in breaking changes.
 Testing will check that the diff before, and after, the migration present no changes.

+!!! tip
-**Note**: `VersionConstraint` should be set to the most recently published version of the AWS Provider.
+    `VersionConstraint` should be set to the most recently published version of the AWS Provider.

 ```go
 func TestAccExampleResource_MigrateFromPluginSDK(t *testing.T) {